Injuries and Wounds: Types, Medicolegal Importance and Gunshot Wounds

 Last updated:

-Injuries and wounds sit at the centre of Unit X of the UGC-NET Forensic Science syllabus, because almost every assault, homicide and accidental-death case turns on how a medical officer describes the wound and how a court reads that description.
-NTA expects four blocks of recall on this bullet: the medical taxonomy of mechanical, thermal and electrical injuries, the statutory line between simple and grievous hurt under the Bharatiya Nyaya Sanhita 2023, the autopsy signs that separate antemortem from postmortem injury, and the entry, exit and range features of gunshot wounds.
-The topic feeds Unit V (firearms) and Unit VIII (biometrics) but lives in forensic medicine.
+Almost every assault, homicide, and accidental-death case turns on how a medical officer describes the wound and how a court reads that description.
+The medicolegal taxonomy of injuries covers four blocks: mechanical injuries (blunt and sharp force), thermal and electrical injuries, the statutory definition of simple versus grievous hurt under the Bharatiya Nyaya Sanhita 2023, and the entry, exit, and range features of gunshot wounds.

-Treat the topic as one autopsy report plus one statute table.
+The two core reference frames are the autopsy morphology and the statute.
 The autopsy report carries the morphology (abrasion, contusion, laceration, incised, stab, chop, burn, electric mark, gunshot entry and exit) and the vital reactions that prove the wound was inflicted in life.
 The statute table carries BNS 2023 Sections 114 to 118 and the eight clauses of grievous hurt under Section 116, which courts read literally.
 Modi's Medical Jurisprudence and Toxicology and Reddy's Essentials are the standard Indian references; AIIMS Delhi, KEM Mumbai and government medical-college mortuaries are the practical anchors.

 - Injury